 The Greenburgh Nature Center’s Manor House was built from stones quarried from the surrounding property in 1918.

 The rocks found in the GNC consist of Fordham Gneiss.
-Rocks of Fordham Gneiss have been altered by high heat and extreme pressure around 1.1 billion years.
+Rocks of Fordham Gneiss were altered by high heat and extreme pressure for around 1.1 billion years.
 The alteration caused the sedimentary rock to recrystallize forming black-and-white banded, metamorphic rock.

 The Orchard area of the preserve features sandstone in addition to the predominant Fordham Gneiss and is the only part of the center property that features this geologic deviation.

-The Forest Trail is the main trail which begins and ends at the Manor house in a loop fashion for about a third of a mile in length.
+The blue blazed Forest Trail is the main trail which begins and ends at the Manor house in a loop fashion for about a third of a mile in length.

 The main focal point of the Forest Trail is Woodfrog Pond.